frictionlessdata/datapackage-v2-draft/content/docs/specifications/data-package.md

 ##### `name`

 A short url-usable (and preferably human-readable) name of the package.
-This `MUST` be lower-case and contain only alphanumeric characters along with ".", "\_" or "-" characters.
+This `SHOULD` be lower-case and contain only alphanumeric characters along with ".", "\_" or "-" characters.
 It will function as a unique identifier and therefore `SHOULD` be unique in relation to any registry in which this package will be deposited (and preferably globally unique).

 The name `SHOULD` be invariant, meaning that it `SHOULD NOT` change when a data package is updated, unless the new package version `SHOULD` be considered a distinct package, e.g. due to significant changes in structure or interpretation.
 Version distinction `SHOULD` be left to the version property.
 As a corollary, the name also `SHOULD NOT` include an indication of time range covered.